 Canada’s Eugenie Bouchard will be expected to draw big crowds in Toronto, and a handful of next generation Canadian players such as Bianca Andreescu, Carson Branstine, Charlotte Robillard-Millette and more could captivate the locals turning up for exciting action.

 Well before August Canadian tennis fans will also learn about Maria Sharapova’s status on tour as the five-time Grand Slam winner looks set for a comeback season.

-Over in Montreal, open practices of Coupe Rogers on August 4 begins ATP World Tour’s stop at the intimate settings of Uniprix Stadium where men’s tennis will take flight.
+Over in Montreal, open practices of Coupe Rogers on August 4 begins ATP World Tour’s stop at the intimate settings of STADE IGA where men’s tennis will take flight.

 Serbian ace Novak Djokovic will be expected to defend his title after beating Kei Nishikori of Japan in the Toronto final last year.
 When the ATP last landed in Montreal for this tournament, Djokovic – then world No. 1 – lost to the current top player on tour Andy Murray in a three-set thriller.
 Djokovic has won the Canadian title on four occasions, while Britain’s Murray has been crowned champion on three occasions.